Boost Your Gut Health with This Simple Shio-Koji Grilled Salmon

-Grilled Shio Koji Salmon (鮭の塩麹焼き)
+Grilled Shio-Koji Salmon (鮭の塩麹焼き)

 The best part?
-It’s completely flexible.
-You can marinate it anywhere from one hour to a full day.
-If you prep it in the morning or the night before, it’ll be ready to cook whenever you’re ready for lunch or dinner.
-Give this traditional Japanese seasoning a try and experience the magic of Shio-Koji!
+This dish fits perfectly into a busy lifestyle.
+It is completely flexible—you can marinate the salmon anywhere from one hour to a full day.
+If you prep it in the morning or even the night before, it’ll be ready to cook whenever you’re ready for lunch or dinner.
+Whether you’re a busy professional or a health-conscious foodie, this traditional Japanese seasoning is a game-changer for your weekly meal prep.

 🍙What is Shio-Koji?